dora-rs/dora-lerobot/robots/so100/CONFIGURING.md

 ![image](https://github.com/Hennzau/Hennzau/blob/main/assets/Koch_arm_positions.png)

+**Node:** You will be asked the path of the configuration file, you can press enter to use the default one.

 This configuration has to be exported into environment variables inside the graph file.
 Here is an example of the
 configuration: